Rajib-Mardi/Built-complete-CI-CD-pipelines-for-Dockerized-application-with-dynamic-versioning/README.md

 * Intergrate this ```Increment version``` → ```build app``` → ```Build image``` →  ```Push to  docker repository``` step of setting a new version  in pom.xml file into jenkins file so it's a part of build  pipeline

-  * Increment version in Jenkins Pipeline
+* We need to Increment the version before application build so that we get jar file with correct incremented version

-    * Configured Jenkinsfile to increment version
+* Configured the Jenkins file to increment the version.
-      * stage  :increment version
+* stage: increment version
 * increment patch version in pom.xml
-      * read new version from pom.xml
+* Read the new version from pom.xml.